CodeJudgeBench: Benchmarking LLM-as-a-Judge for Coding Tasks: Introduction

-Despite the importance of the LLM-as-a-Judge paradigm, its effectiveness in coding scenarios remains underexplored, primarily due to the lack of comprehensive evaluation corpora.
 Existing research can be broadly classified into two types of judging criteria: code functionality and code quality~\cite{he2025code}.
 Code quality assessment focuses on evaluating aspects such as readability and style, which closely align with human preferences~\cite{weyssow2024codeultrafeedback0,wang2025llms}.
-In this work, we focus on judging code functionality, specifically assessing whether the generated code or unit tests are functionally correct.
+In this work, we focus on execution-free judging of code functionality, specifically assessing whether the generated code or unit tests are functionally correct.
+Execution-free judging determines correctness without code execution, avoiding the computational and operational challenges of managing execution environments and processing large numbers of solutions, which limit scalability during inference~\cite{le2018overfitting,zhou2024leveraging}.
 Most existing LLM-as-a-Judge benchmarks~\cite{tan2025judgebench,liu2025rmbench} are designed for general domains and include only a small subset of relatively simple coding problems.
-Even benchmarks tailored for coding scenarios~\cite{zhao-etal-2025-codejudge} tend to focus exclusively on code generation tasks, thereby overlooking the broader spectrum of coding activities that modern LLMs are increasingly capable of performing.
+Even benchmarks tailored for coding scenarios~\cite{zhao-etal-2025-codejudge,yang2025code0diting0,ficek2025scoring,zhou2025evaluating} tend to focus exclusively on code generation tasks, thereby overlooking the broader spectrum of coding activities that modern LLMs are increasingly capable of performing.

-To address this gap, we present CodeJudgeBench, comprising 4,260 curated pairs spanning tasks in code generation, code repair, and unit test generation.
-We source challenging coding questions from LiveCodeBench~\cite{jain2025livecodebench}, which mitigates data contamination by continually collecting new problems from platforms such as LeetCode, AtCoder, and CodeForces.
-To ensure high-quality chosen and rejected responses, we employ state-of-the-art language models like Gemini and Claude to generate candidate responses.
+To address this gap, we introduce CodeJudgeBench, a benchmark consisting of 5,352 curated pairs.
+This represents a substantial increase in scale compared to previous benchmarks and encompasses tasks in code generation, code repair, and unit test generation.
+We use state-of-the-art LLMs like Gemini-2.5-Pro and Claude-3.7-Sonnet to generate high-quality and challenging candidate responses.
 The errors produced by these advanced LLMs are often subtle, resulting in fine-grained and nuanced differences between chosen and rejected responses.
 This makes the judgment process more challenging and requires a more thorough evaluation by the LLM-as-a-Judge.
+In contrast, earlier benchmarks~\cite{tan2025judgebench,liu2025rmbench} often rely on weaker models like GPT-4o, which produce less challenging samples.
+We compare the performance of various LLM-as-a-Judge models on code generation problems sampled from existing pairwise benchmarks and our proposed CodeJudgeBench (CodeGen Task).
+As shown in Fig.~\ref{fig:method:previous}, all LLM-as-a-Judge models exhibit substantially lower accuracy on CodeJudgeBench compared to prior benchmarks.
+Frontier models such as Gemini-2.5-Pro achieve near-perfect accuracy on JudgeBench~\cite{tan2025judgebench}, indicating that these benchmarks are no longer adequate for tracking the rapid advancements of the latest models.